Collegeville/sc-reproducibility/TrustAppendixTemplate.md

 - _Confirm results for a manufactured solution, executed before or during the production simulation._
 - _Test analytics of the problem, e.g., generate a problem with known spectral properties and test its behavior._

-– Remove this section before submitting –
+– Remove the above section before submitting –

 **Outline**

-**A. Computational Results Analysis: [Paper Title]** Submission guidelines:
+**A. Computational Results Analysis: [Paper Title]**

 **A.1 Abstract**